InvoxiPlayGames/liblifx/README.md

 * add a functioning cross-platform (Mac/Linux/Windows) build script/Makefile/whatever.
     * (would be nice to output an .a/.lib file for static linking)
 * write docs.
-* support for running on big endian platforms.
 * properly test on embedded platforms.
 * support older C standards, rely on less stdlib functions.